jsifuentes/github-trending-report-to-discord/README.md

 # Running

+1. Set up `.env` file with your bot token & a channel ID the bot has access to.
-Run in folder: `docker-compose up --build`
+2. Run in folder: `docker-compose up --build`